How to Troubleshoot a Broken Water Heater

 The Water is Too Hot

 On the opposite end of things, another sign of a malfunctioning water heater is water coming out of the tap at too high a temperature.
 Once again, the thermostat connected to the water heater might be to blame.
-It could be defective and transmitting bad information, but oftentimes in this scenario the thermostat is just set too high.
+It could be defective and transmit bad information, but oftentimes in this scenario, the thermostat is just set too high.
 Should that be the case, simply adjust the water temperature to a more appropriate level.

-The factory setting for a water heater thermostat is generally around sixty degrees celsius, but many environmental groups recommend dialling it back to fifty degrees to reduce power consumption.
+The factory setting for a water heater thermostat is generally around sixty degrees celsius, but many environmental groups recommend dialing it back to fifty degrees to reduce power consumption.
 Another potential reason for water coming out of the tap too hot could be damaged wiring surrounding the water heater.
 If this is the problem, it will require the attention of a licensed HVAC service professional.